Steve Orich: Professional work

 He has orchestrated and conducted albums for artists including Helen Reddy, Judy Kaye, Debbie Gravitte, Petula Clark and Deborah Gibson.
-At the Pasadena Playhouse, he has conducted productions of 110 in the Shade, Do I Hear a Waltz? and A Class Act, as well as the International Tour of A Class Act in Tokyo.
+At the Pasadena Playhouse, he has conducted productions of 110 in the Shade, Do I Hear a Waltz? in 2001 and A Class Act, as well as the International Tour of A Class Act in Tokyo.
 Recently, he orchestrated and conducted Michael Feinstein's Great American Songbook at the Mark Taper Forum and was Vocal Director for Leonard Bernstein's Mass at the Hollywood Bowl.
 He orchestrated Tommy Tune's new musical, Turn of the Century at the Goodman Theatre (Chicago), Noah Racey's Pulse, Josephine and Beatsville at the Asolo Repertory Theatre.
 He also wrote new orchestrations for Camelot which has had productions around the world.
 Most recently, he was Music Supervisor, Arranger and Orchestrator for Romeo and Bernadette.

-His orchestrations have been performed by the Boston Pops, at Carnegie Hall, the Kennedy Center, the White House and around the world.
+His orchestrations have been performed by the Boston Pops, at Carnegie Hall, the Kennedy Center, and the White House.